 Through this new Sister Cities relationship, the medical professionals at the Ramón Carrillo Hospital were able to contact Aspen Valley Hospital to make a desperate plea for help.
-From that request, the Aspen Bariloche Medical Exchange Program was born.
+From that

 Quick read more or view full article

-Hospital Zonal Ramón Carrillo, he found a government-supported hospital that had very little improvement since its creation in 1938; equipped with only the minimal medical equipment and not enough staff for the growing number of patients.
+In early 2003 Mark Purnell, MD visited Bariloche to explore the possibility of creating a medical exchange program.
+At the Hospital Zonal Ramón Carrillo, he found a government-supported hospital that had very little improvement since its creation in 1938; equipped with only the minimal medical equipment and not enough staff for the growing number of patients.
 Fortunately, he also discovered a very dedicated and well-trained team of medical professionals who were interested in participating in an exchange of ideas and medical technology.
 Shortly thereafter, Aspen Valley Hospital, Aspen Sports Medicine Foundation and Aspen Sister Cities teamed up to send the first of several shipments of medical supplies to the Hospital Zonal Ramón Carrillo.

 Since the first visit to Bariloche, the Aspen Bariloche Medical Exchange Program has annually exchanged delegations of medical professionals to Aspen and Bariloche.
 February 25 - March 8, 2018, we welcomed the following delegation to the Roaring Fork Valley: